IP-CAM/Breadcrumbs-plus-OcMod-Opencart-v.3.x/README.md

   * Specials
 * Allows to enable/disable link for the last breadcrumb items
 * Allows to enable/disable bold font for the last breadcrumbs items
-* Allows to add JSON-LD structured data markup promoted by Schema.org vocabulary (used by world's largest search engines to detect and recognize breadcrumb trails)
+* Allows to add structured data markup (JSON-LD) promoted by Schema.org vocabulary (used by world's largest search engines to categorize the information from the page in search results)
 * OCMOD - doesn't change OpenCart files

 ## Change log